Kukruse

 Kukruse (Kuckers) is a village in Toila Parish, Ida-Viru County in northeastern Estonia.
 It is located by the Tallinn–Narva road (E20), between the cities of Kohtla-Järve and Jõhvi.
 Adjacent to the village is a district of Kohtla-Järve sharing the same name, Kukruse.

 Before the 2017 Administrative Reform, the village belonged to Kohtla Parish.

-As of 2011 Census, the settlement's population was 52.
+As of the 2011 census, the settlement's population was 52.

 Kukersite, a marine type oil shale of Ordovician age, is named after Kukruse.

 During the road construction in 2009, a cemetery approximately 800 years old was revealed.
 Fifty graves were studied.
-The human remains and objects placed in the graves provide a good picture of 13th century society, culture and beliefs.
+The human remains and objects placed in the graves provide a good picture of 13th-century society, culture, and beliefs.
 Some of the finds from Kukruse were displayed at the Estonian History Museum.